bretsw/bretsw.github.io/content/_index.md

 ---

 I am an Assistant Professor of [Instructional Systems & Learning Technologies](https://education.fsu.edu/instructional-systems-and-learning-technologies) at Florida State University.
+My preferred pronouns are **he/him**.

 My research investigates **self-directed networked learning**.
-I'm most interested in what happens when our students, learners, and trainees finish the instruction and training we design for them.
+I'm most interested  in what happens when students, learners, and trainees finish formal instruction, preparation, and training.
 What do they do *after* they walk out the door or log off?
-How do they continue to develop the knowledge, skills, and abilities they need?
+How do they continue to develop their knowledge, skills, and abilities?
 Where do they look for resources?
 Who do they talk to?

 My work on self-directed networked learning covers several dimensions, outlined by the categories proposed *professional learning networks* (PLNs): the connections and interactions between resources, people, and spaces.
 I study resources, people, and spaces with methods drawn from learning analytics and social network analysis.